uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/rng/mkl-rng-wichmann_hill.rst

 .. rubric:: Description

-The set of 372 different basic pseudorandom number generators wichmann_hill is the second basig generator in the NAG libraries.
+The set of 372 different basic pseudorandom number generators wichmann_hill is the second basic generator in the NAG libraries.

 .. container:: section